haxerr9/Hax-Framework/README.md

 # Hax Framework

-**Hax Framework**: An amazing tool for automating reconnaissance, information gathering, hacking.
+**Hax Framework**: A tool for automating reconnaissance, information gathering, hacking.
 It will make easy to do recon and save your time while you working on.
-There will be updates in time, this is version 4.0
+There will be updates in time, this is version 5.*

 ## Features

 - **Port Scan**: Scan IPs easily, get a list of open ports.
 - **User Friendly Console UI**: Easy usage with basic commands.
 - **Custom Wordlist Generator**: Custom wordlist generator for password attacks.
-- **Brute Force**: Perform brute force attacks.
-[DISABLED FOR NOW / WILL BE ADDED SOON]
+- **Dir Scan**: Perform a dir search to a website

-## Updates: V4.1 RELEASED 30/3/2025
+## Updates: V5.5 RELEASED 30/3/2025
 - **Built In Port Scanner**: Downgraded (also Upgraded) a new feature; Built in port scanner for finding open ports on the target system.
-- **Removed Brute Force Feature**: Removed brute force feature for more development and performance updates.
-Will be added soon.
+- **Added Dir Scanner**: Added a dir scanner for websites.
+Now you can give it a wordlist and a website to perform a dir scan.
+Optionally you can specify a filter for response codes.

 ## Setup